Strategic control for a Boltzmann like decision-making model: Main Results

-where we set $\alpha_{1} = \alpha_{2} = \alpha$ as a common conditional exploration rate, $\beta_{1} = \beta_{2} = \beta$ being the shared inverse temperature, $\gamma = \gamma_{1}/\gamma_{2}$ the ratio between the rates at which agents consider switching strategies, $\eta_{1}=\eta_{2}=0$ the common unconditional exploration rate, $\varepsilon = \varepsilon/\gamma_{2}$ a timescale rescaling, and $\delta(x,y)$ remains as in \eqref{Eq:ProfitDifference}.
-In particular, the choice $\eta_{1}=\eta_{2}=0$ allows for the interesting dynamics of \eqref{Eq:OriginalSystem} to occur in the whole domain $x\in[0,1]$.
+In particular, the choice $\eta_{1}=\eta_{2}=0$ (Assumption A1) allows for the interesting dynamics of \eqref{Eq:OriginalSystem} to occur in the whole domain $x\in[0,1]$.
 Nevertheless, we emphasize that every pattern observed for $\eta_{1} = \eta_{2} = 0$ is also produced for any $\eta_{1}, \eta_{2} \in (0,1)$ but in a reduced region of the domain of $x$.
 By performing an asymptotic analysis of system \eqref{Eq:OriginalSystem}, we find the location of the left and right asymptotes of the associated critical manifold $\mathcal{C}_{0}$, being $x_{L} = (\gamma_1 \eta_1)/(\gamma_{1}\eta_{1} + \gamma_2)$, and $x_{R} = \gamma_1/(\gamma_{1}+\gamma_{2}\eta_{2})$, when $y\rightarrow -\infty$ and $y\rightarrow \infty$, respectively.
 Hence, when $\eta_{1} = \eta_{2} = 1$, the dynamics of \eqref{Eq:OriginalSystem} occur along a vertical line centered at $x = \gamma_{1}/(\gamma_{1} + \gamma_{2})$, dramatically reducing the possible behaviours to be observed.
 In Figure \ref{Fig:AsymptotesOriginalSystem} we show the effect of varying the unconditional exploration rates $\eta_{1,2}$ when fixing the rest of the parameters in system \eqref{Eq:OriginalSystem}.
 On the left panel, we consider $\eta_1 = \eta_2 = 0$, which represents a scenario where, once the agents have decided to switch from one strategy to another with rates $\gamma_{1,2}>0$, they change in a completely interested manner with respect to the cost--benefit determined by \eqref{Eq:ProfitDifference}.
-Oppositely, in the right panel we show the case when the agents modify their strategy following a more informed conviction, i.e. $\eta_{1,2}\in(0,1)$.
+In contrast, in the right panel we show the case when the agents modify their strategy following a more informed conviction, i.e., $\eta_{1,2}\in(0,1)$.
 Notice that, by increasing the unconditional exploration rates, the presence of abrupt changes in the share of agents following an exploitation policy is considerably reduced without the need of an external controller.
 However, although desirable, this scenario is rather unreliable as it completely depends on the agents' goodwill, motivating further the need of an outer controlling entity.
 Lastly, when every agent switch in an entirely informed way a complete balance between the two groups of agents exploiting each strategy is reached, allowing for the renewable resource only to increase, which would be the case when $\eta_{1,2}=1$, and the share of agents exploiting the limited resource $y$ would be constant with value $x=\gamma_{1}/(\gamma_{1}+\gamma_{2})$.